3.8 Provisions and contingent liabilities

 The Company's ALCO monitors asset liability mismatches to ensure that there are no imbalances or excessive concentrations on either side of the Balance Sheet.

 The Company continuously monitors liquidity in the market; and as a part of its liquidity risk framework maintains a liquidity buffer through an active investment desk to reduce this risk.
-The Company endeavours to maintain liquidity buffer of 4% to 6% of its overall net borrowings under various market scenario.
+The Company endeavours to maintain an average liquidity buffer of 4% to 6% of its overall net borrowings under various market scenario.

 The Company has a Board approved Contingency Funding Plan (CFP) to respond quickly to any anticipated or actual stressed market conditions.
 The primary goal of the CFP is to provide a framework of action plan for contingency funding when the Company experiences a reduction to its liquidity position, either from causes unique to the Company or systemic events limiting its ability to maintain normal operations and service to customers.
 The CFP defines the framework to assess, measure, monitor, and respond to potential contingency funding needs.
 CFP also clearly lays down the specific contingency funding sources, conditions related to the use of these sources and when they would be used.
-Roles and responsibilities of the Crisis Management Group constituted under the CFP have been identified to facilitate the effective execution of CFP in a contingency event.
+Roles and responsibilities of the Crisis Management Team (CMT) constituted under the CFP have been identified to facilitate the effective execution of CFP in a contingency event.

-The table below summarises the maturity profile of the undiscounted contractual cashflow of the Company's financial liabilities:
+The table below summarises the maturity profile of the undiscounted contractual cash flow of the Company's financial liabilities:

-(b) Market risk
+Market risk

 Market risk is the risk that the fair value of future cash flow of financial instruments will fluctuate due to changes in the market variables such as interest rates, foreign exchange rates, equity prices and credit spreads on investment and borrowings.